textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 That would be sloppy list construction anyway, so it should never be needed.

-[^examples]: Note to documentation team: This is a good example of where a new class selector (e.g. `.text-example`) is needed for distinguishing examples from normal text, that should not otherwise be formatted as a `blockquot`.

 ### Alert messages

 Another type of interface string that needs documented are block element system alerts, of which there are four types: success, information, warning, or error.